A second mortgage is a separate mortgage taken out on an additional or second property, leaving you with two mortgages

 Even if you plan to cut back on a few things, banks will make the assessment based on how you currently live and over the last few months.

-If you are planning to apply for a second mortgage, then think about how to get a second mortgage in advance and beware that the stricter affordability checks are likely to make it much harder to be approved.
+If you're planning to apply for a second mortgage, then think about how to get a second mortgage in advance and beware that the stricter affordability checks are likely to make it much harder to be approved.

 This means you should prepare evidence that your income can cover the cost of paying for two mortgages over a long period of time.

 Also, try to reduce any spending well before applying to have a better chance.

 Tips for applying for getting a second mortgage: